Work Environment: One Province One Team

-As an employment and assistance worker (EAW), you must function—and thrive—in fast-paced settings that demand a special balance of patience and quick thinking.
-EAWs are incredibly flexible and understand that their jobs will evolve with the organization; they are prepared to do whatever it takes to get the service to our clients.
-On a given day, you will assist a number of clients, meeting with them on the phone or in person, listening to their stories and assessing their needs, then connecting them with resources while simultaneously processing documents and using the computer.
-Often, you will be one of the first responders to people in a real life crisis—people who are already facing problems with addiction, homelessness or mental health issues.
+As an Employment & Assistance Worker (EAW), you must function—and thrive—in fast-paced settings that demand a special balance of patience and quick thinking.
+EAWs are incredibly flexible and understand that their jobs will evolve with the organization; they're prepared to do whatever it takes to get the service to our clients.
+On a given day, you'll assist a number of clients, meeting with them on the phone or in person, listening to their stories and assessing their needs, then connecting them with resources while simultaneously processing documents and using the computer.
+Often, you'll be one of the first responders to people in a real life crisis—people who are already facing problems with addiction, homelessness or mental health issues.
 The EAW position has various roles within the clientele they serve and must be able to differentiate legislation, policies and procedures with these various groups.

 There are more than 700 EAWs in B.C., working in a wide variety of settings.
 The EAW position is versatile and provides an opportunity to develop project management skills and learn a variety of virtual tools that can facilitate a career path in the public service.

 The atmosphere in all of our offices—both in person and virtual—is close-knit and team oriented.
-The intensity and unpredictability of this work means that you will learn quickly to rely on your colleagues (just as they will rely on you) to find effective solutions.
+The intensity and unpredictability of this work means that you'll learn quickly to rely on your colleagues (just as they will rely on you) to find effective solutions.
 Collaboration, both with teammates and with people from other ministries, is critical.
-And though the environment can be hectic or even stressful, ensuring all clients and co-workers are treated with respect and fairness is something we all make a priority.
+Though the environment can be hectic or even stressful, ensuring all clients and co-workers are treated with respect and fairness is something we all make a priority.

 - Great listeners who enjoy talking to people from all walks of life